J-295/npm-youtube-notifs/README.md

 ytNotifs.delChannelsData(["UCBa659QWEk1AI4Tg--mrJ2A"]); // permanently unsubscribe from an array of channels and delete all data about those channels ytNotifs.saveDataFile(); // saves the data file
 ```
 Have any issues, questions or suggestions?
-Open a Github issue [here](https://github.com/James-Bennett-295/npm-youtube-notifs/issues/new).
+[Join my Discord server](https://discord.com/invite/dcAwVFj2Pf) or [open a Github issue](https://github.com/James-Bennett-295/npm-youtube-notifs/issues/new).